pschmitt/schmitt.co-content/projects.md

 /*
-Title: Project
+Title: Projects
-Description: current and active projects
+Description: Current and active projects
 */

 You can find all my projects on [GitHub](https://github.com/pschmitt/ "pschmitt@GitHub").